Books That Will Make You a Better UX Designer

 The process of naming a brand is not just about picking something that sounds good; it’s a strategic exercise that combines creativity, research, and a deep understanding of the business.
 Whether it’s a playful name for a children’s product, a sophisticated name for a luxury brand, or an innovative name for a tech startup, the right name can set a business apart in a crowded marketplace.

 This guide will walk you through the essential steps to create a brand name that not only resonates with the audience but also stands the test of time, ensuring that you approach this critical task with confidence and precision.
-Here’s a simplified guide to help you name brands confidently and without mistakes:
+Here is a simplified guide to help you name brands confidently and without mistakes:

 1. Understand the Business